Create a Website Account - Manage notification subscriptions, save form progress and more.

 You may also visit their webpage at Portico Healthnet.

-Morrison County Social Services has someone who comes into our Agency to assist customers with completing a MNSure Application and/or their healthcare renewals.
+Morrison County Social Services has individuals who come into our Agency to assist customers with completing a MNSure Application and/or their healthcare renewals.

-The dates and times this person is available are:
+The dates and times someone is available are:

-Please check in at the Social Service Front Desk; customers are served on a first come, first served basis.
+Please check in at the Health and Human Services Front Desk; customers are served on a first come, first served basis.